a

 6. Not be discriminated against for exercising their privacy rights.

-The difference between GDPR and CCPA is that the CCPA is designed to protect “consumers” who are natural persons and who must be California residents in order to be protected, while the GDPR protects “data subjects,” who are natural persons and do not specify residency or citizenship requirements.
+The difference between GDPR and CCPA is that the CCPA is designed to protect “consumers” who are natural persons and who must be California residents to be protected.
+In contrast, the GDPR protects “data subjects,” who are natural persons and does not specify residency or citizenship requirements.

 Variants of CCPA have been adopted by other States of the USA, where the individual states decide on data protection matters.
 A Federal solution would obviously be far more beneficial to American owners and users of personal data.